renvrant/gatsby-mdx-netlify-cms-starter/README.md

 Bootstrapped with the Gatsby starter, this starter aims to provide an example for using Gatsby-MDX with Netlify.

+## Developing Locally

+`npm run develop` @ localhost:8000

+Your development environment will read from your local .md files, but will *not* hot reload changes to the .md files.
+To make a change in the markdown and see it reflected:

+1. Stop the dev server
+2. Run `rm -rf .cache` to remove the gatsby cache
+3. Restart the dev server

+## Local Admin Panel

+While running the dev server:

+`localhost:8000/admin`

+Log in using your Netlify credentials.

+Use the local admin to verify changes to your CMS config.
+Please note that the state of all markdown content will reflect the state of the github master branch, NOT your local changes.

 ## Project Overview

 Go through each of these directories to understand the project and extend from it.